AshRouth/SOC/_motions/£15 Minimum Wage.md

 ---
-section:
+section: E
-number: 1
+number: 2
 title: £15 Minimum Wage
 spaces: https://spaces.greenparty.org.uk/s/autumn-conference-2022-agenda-forum/?contentId=101886
 status: final
-coproposers: 76
+coproposers: 99
 ---
 ## Synopsis
 A motion to support the introduction of a £15 an hour minimum wage for all workers and to support all trade union campaigns for a £15 an hour minimum wage.